 Kits and Eligibility

-Each year, the NISE Net develops and distributes kits that contain high-quality activities designed to introduce the public to basic concepts of nanoscale science, engineering, and technology.
+Each year, between 2008-2015 the NISE Net developed and distributed kits that contained high-quality activities designed to introduce the public to basic concepts of nanoscale science, engineering, and technology.
 NanoDays kits contain everything needed for immediate use, including all materials and documentation.
-Kits distributed for NanoDays 2008-2013 have included slightly different inventories of activities, based on the same ready-to-use model.
+Kits distributed for NanoDays 2008-2015 have included slightly different inventories of activities, based on the same ready-to-use model.
 Continuing collaborators and new partners alike can look forward to new sets of activities in future kits.
 There are two kinds of NanoDays kits: the physical kit and the digital kit.
 Both kits provide the same information about hands-on activities, and include guides and tips to help you stage your NanoDays events.
 The physical kit contains all materials and supplies for each activity and includes physical signage; digital kits include downloadable guides and printable graphic files.

 Physical Kit Eligibility: